+Every addictive substance has the potential to disrupt a person's life, even marijuana/cannabis.
 At The Edge Treatment Center, we provide many different treatment options for addictions to opioids like heroin and fentanyl.
 We also provide treatments for meth and cocaine abuse through medication-assisted therapy (MAT), behavioral therapies, and other evidence-based treatments.

 Choosing to attend drug & alcohol addiction treatment can feel extremely isolating and nerve-wracking but remember that you are not alone.
 The journey of recovery is without a doubt difficult, especially withdrawal, but our clinical staff is here as a guide for you through this tough phase.

 If you or a loved one struggles with SUD, reach out to The Edge Treatment Center today!

 More From Our Blog

 Here are more latest news, resources, and updates from The Edge Treatment Center

 What is Percocet Addiction Like?
 The Facts and More

 Percocet addiction traps many in the lethal maze of opioid addiction...but it's treatable.
 Learn more about Percocet addiction in our blog.

 Hallucinogenic Drug Addiction: Long-Term Effects of Hallucinogen Abuse